CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "id" : "crack",       // Unique ID.
-Must be one continuous word, use underscores if necessary "name" : "crack",     // In-game name displayed "weight" : 1,         // Weight, measured in grams "color" : "white",    // ASCII character colour "addiction_type" : "crack", // Addiction type "spoils_in" : 0,      // How long a comestible is good for.
+Must be one continuous word, use underscores if necessary "name" : "crack",     // In-game name displayed "weight" : 1,         // Weight, measured in grams "color" : "white",    // ASCII character color "addiction_type" : "crack", // Addiction type "spoils_in" : 0,      // How long a comestible is good for.
 0 = no spoilage
 "use_action" : "CRACK", // What effects a comestible has when used, see special definitions below